- Search The Registry

 - My Account

-Inez J. Baskin, an African American journalist and civil rights activist, was born on this date in 1916.
+Inez J. Baskin, a Black journalist and activist, was born on this date in 1916.

 She was a church pianist for several congregations over the years and also taught ministers at theological schools and conventions.
 She implemented the first Head Start program in Montgomery and she also developed and implemented the first hot-lunch program serving low-income children.
 After briefly teaching, Baskin rose from a position as a newspaper typist to write stories that documented some of the most tumultuous moments in the nation's history for the Montgomery Advertiser.